parinfer/parinfer.js/lib/parinfer.js.md

 Any unmatched close-parens are removed.
 This makes the next transformations simpler, and has the added benefit of making a paredit-like "barf" operation without hotkeys (more on this later).
-But since newcomers may become confused about why they can't type close-parens sometimes, we are exploring how to make this a configurable option in [issue 79].

 ```clj
 (foo} 1 2 3)  ;; <-- before: the "}" is unmatched